wadt2020/wadt2020.github.io/index.md

 As a physical meeting, the 25th International Workshop on Algebraic Development Techniques 2020 will be co-located with ETAPS 2020 in Dublin.

-As the ETAPS 2020 has been postponed due the pandemic, WADT 2020 will also happen as a virtual workshop, where a subset of the accepted abstracts will be presented.
+As ETAPS 2020 has been postponed due the pandemic, WADT 2020 will also happen as a virtual workshop, where a subset of the accepted abstracts will be presented.

 ## Programme of the Virtual Worskhop, 29.4.2020, via Zoom - id to be published on this webpage on 26.4.2020